ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 * TODO: Clearly explain what Jenkins Home means
 * TODO: Make the github setup first with in goals
 * TODO: only need to configure seedJob with repo for grabbing seed.groovy
-  - may need toe manage jenkins config for shared library
+  * may need toe manage jenkins config for shared library

 ## Introduction
 I have been on a client these past few months that had specific requirements to organize their pipeline in such a way that would be repeatable accross all of their services.
 During my journey, I stumbled accross [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/).
 The shared library can be used by all of their services to handle CI and CD.
-During the discovery process of working with shared libraries, I found that using a `seed` job or `job that creates jobs` to be a great tool to accomodate the client as requirements were amended.
+During the discovery process of working with shared libraries, I found that using a `seed` job or `job that creates jobs` to be a great tool to accomodate the client as requirements for all services were amended.

 This is the first of a two part series where I hope to guide you through setting up a simple seed job (Part 1) and using it for real world applications (Part 2).
 In this series, I hope to target anyone new to Jenkins as well as those individuals looking to stream line some of the work they need to repeat accross services they maintain.

+### Series Overview
+* **Part 1:** We will read in a `seed.groovy` file from a github repository.
+We do not need a Shared Library to do this, but we will store our `seedJob` code and Shared Library code in the same repository
+* **Part 2:** **TBD...**

 ## Part 1 Goals
 1. Setup Jenkins Freestyle Job `seedJob` to use a Jenkins Shared Library stored in github to create and configure other jobs based on the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)